+A launching event is tentatively scheduled for January 2022.
 Co-edited by Sergio Delgado Moya (Emory University), José Falconi (Brandeis University), Maria José Delpiano (Universidad Alberto Hurtado de Chile).
-Advised by Professor Thomas Cummins (Harvard University).

 The point of departure for this project is a series of conversations on Chilean conceptual art organized by Marcela V. Ramos, José Falconi, and Professor Thomas Cummins and held at Harvard during 2009 and 2010.
 The conversations centered on the history of experimental art in Chile since the 1970s.
 They brought together artists active during the period in question as well as contemporary artists whose work has been shaped by the legacy of conceptual artists working during the most violent period of political oppression in Chile.
 The result of these conversations was a rich body of knowledge produced collectively by key figures in the recent history of Chilean art: Alfredo Jaar, Raúl Zurita, Iván Navarro, Cristóbal Lehyt, Catalina Parra, Arturo Duclos, Camilo Yáñez, Felipe Mujica, Ronald Kay, Mario Navarro, Patrick Hamilton, Bernardo Oyarzún, Johanna Unzueta, Ignacio Gumucio, Samy Benmayor, Carlos Altamirano, and Paz Errázuriz.
 Participating Faculty: Thomas Cummins, Doris Sommer, Luis Cárcamo-Huechante, Ernesto Livón-Grosman, Robin Greeley, Fernando Rosenberg.